yumma-lib/yumma-css-editor/README.md

 # Yumma CSS Editor

-Realtime code editor for Yumma CSS based on [Monaco Editor](https://www.npmjs.com/package/@monaco-editor/react).
+Code editor for Yumma CSS based on [Monaco Editor](https://www.npmjs.com/package/@monaco-editor/react).

 ## Archived
 This project is no longer actively maintained.
 As of February 29, 2024, I've decided to archive it and will no longer be updating or maintaining it.
-Instead, you can now use the [Yumma CSS Playground](https://www.yummacss.com/playground) for live editing and experimentation with Yumma CSS.

 ### Support
 If you have any questions or need further assistance, feel free to reach out via [Discord](https://discord.gg/CGw5vyqmQ6) or [Twitter](https://twitter.com/yummacss).